When AI Gatecrashes the Social Media Party: Who’ll Be Left Standing?

 It can affect daily life and cause hindrance in completing daily tasks, resulting in the reduction of overall productivity.

 That’s why it is suggested to take breaks between tasks and do some short exercises and stretchings.
 It will reduce the chances of Sciatica and help you stay productive and energetic at work.

 When working from home, the distance from your team and colleagues can make you feel isolated.

 Staying in contact with your team through messaging or video is important, but a vital tip for working from home effectively is to ensure that you’re using these tools in a positive way.

-Attending multiple meetings a day can seem like a chore but a lack of interaction with colleagues is also an issue.
+Attending multiple meetings and scheduling several appointments a day can seem like a chore but a lack of interaction with colleagues is also an issue.